ZeMoSoLabs/android-store-de/README.md

 # InAppText Android SDK
 ## Installation
-- Download InAppTextSDK.aar from <link>
+- Download InAppTextSDK.aar from [here](https://github.com/ZeMoSoLabs/android-store-de/blob/master/app/libs/InAppTextSDK.aar).
 - Copy and paste it into libs folder of the application
 - Add the following lines in the app level build.gradle file